Undescended Testes in Children

 6 months without any treatment.

-- In other cases, surgery or hormone therapy may be needed.
+- In other cases, surgery may be

-- If testes don’t descend, this can cause problems such as infertility, higher risk
+- If testes don’t descend, this can

-of testicular cancer, and other problems.
+cause problems such as infertility, higher risk of testicular cancer, and other

 Next Steps